-In September 2014, PayScale.com reported that the majority of P.E. teachers earned $26,459-$63,039 per year, including bonuses.
-As of 2012, many teachers belonged to unions, such as the American Federation of Teachers and the National Education Association, which negotiate wages and benefits for teachers, according to the BLS.
+In January 2016, PayScale.com reported that the majority of P.E. teachers earned $28,621-$65,025 per year, including bonuses.
 Physical education teachers who coach sports teams or other after school activities may earn extra income.
 In general, private school teachers earn less than public school teachers but tend to receive more benefits.

 The job of a physical education teacher is to promote students' physical fitness through exercise and sport activities.
 A bachelor's degree in physical education is required along with hands-on student teaching experience.
 Those who teach in public schools must become licensed.